Work With Us!

 • A practicing artist/creative in any field

-• Dynamic and cogent classroom teacher, with a special knack to engage students
+• Dynamic and energetic classroom teacher, able to engage students

 Artist Mentor